elly-hacen/Urdu-Arabic-Text-Recognition-AI-Tool/README.md

 - `U+06CC` — Farsi Yeh / Bari Yeh (Urdu)
 - `U+FE87` — Alef with Hamza Below (Isolated Form)

-These characters were missing from the original charset and caused:
+These characters were missing from the original charset

----